King of Swamp Castle: Don't like her? What's wrong with her? She's beautiful! She's rich! She's got huge ...tracts of land!

 - SynthOrange's Let's Play of Princess Maker 2, casts Gendo Ikari as the father of the main character.
-Upon getting a visit from a travelling salesman, who, amongst other things, sells "Buxom Pills", a drug that increases bust size, Gendo first does a Flat "What.", before angrily chasing the salesman away for being a creepy weirdo.
+Upon getting a visit from a travelling salesman, who, amongst other things, sells "Buxom Pills", a drug that increases bust size.
+Gendo first does a Flat "What", then angrily chases the salesman away for being a creepy weirdo.
 In a later chapter, Gendo eventually buys a Buxom Pill... to use on himself.

-- A running gag in LouLou's "How To Sue" series involves giving the titular Sues unrealistically huge Gag Boobs and the narrator is under the impression that normal boobs shouldn't be that small.
+- A running gag in LouLou's "How To Sue" series involves giving the titular Sues unrealistically huge breasts and the narrator is under the impression that normal boobs shouldn't be that small.

-- Subverted in Braceface.
-One episode had Sharon buy a pump water bra to give her more prominent breasts.
+- Braceface has an episode titled "Busted" were Sharon buy a pump water bra to give her more prominent breasts.
 After an initial thrill at all the extra attention her new fuller figure is receiving, she discovers that her more mature look comes with its own unique set of problems as attracting the "wrong" guys.
 And thanks to her braces, it didn't end well.
 She ends up overdoing it, with humiliating results.

 - The Hot Teacher Mrs. Lockhart from Family Guy.
 Just take a look at her◊ and understand why Chris falls for her.

 Mrs. Lockhart: [showing Chris' failing test result, right next to her open cleavage, to him] What do you see here, Chris?